People have been drinking tea for ages, and in this century it has become the second most popular drink in the world, preceded only by water.

 But there are also other types of drinks, such as wine, for example.
 Dr. Steinbaum claims that the highest concentration of polyphenols is in Bordeaux.
 Red wine, in general, contains resveratrol, which is a polyphenol in itself.

 And let us not forget cocoa.
-What is better than to hear you have a good reason to nibble on some dark chocolate from time to time?
+What is better than to hear we have a good reason to nibble on some dark chocolate from time to time?

 There is something for everyone as vegetarians seeking to eat polyphenol-rich foods can enjoy pinto beans, black beans, red beans, walnuts, pistachios, chickpeas as well as any type of nut butter.
 All of these also contain plenty of protein.

-We went through the list of food and drinks which help prevent and manage type 2 diabetes, but let’s look at some other factors at play here:
+We went through the list of food and drinks which help prevent and manage this serious condition, but let’s look at some other factors at play here:

-When it comes to what you can do to keep something like type 2 diabetes at bay, this is pretty much all you need to do.
-We wish you plenty of luck and hope you make the right and healthy lifestyle choices.
+When it comes to what we can do to keep something like this disease at bay, this is pretty much all we need to do.
+We wish everyone plenty of luck and hope they make the right and healthy lifestyle choices.